prasann/table-talks/docs/vibe-collab/README.md

-# 📁 Vibe-Collab Directory
+# 📁 Technical Documentation

-This directory contains the conceptual and technical documentation for TableTalk.
+This directory contains the conceptual and technical documentation for TableTalk's architecture and design decisions.

+> **Note**: This directory was previously named `vibe-collab` and has been moved to `docs/vibe-collab/` as part of the documentation reorganization.

 ## 📄 Files